CodyPerakslis/shared-docs/csci8980-scribe-oct23.md

     * Reduce read to a heavy extend
   * Writes propagated by a daemon
   * Eventual consistency across nodes
-  * Timestamping, assumes tightly syncronized (not always true)
+  * Time-stamping, assumes tightly synchronized (not always true)
 3. Path Route
   * Routes requests with NGINX proxy
   * If not deployed on that node, calls PathDeploy to run, or re-routed to parent node